| Title: | Aggregation Operators and Preordered Sets |

 The OWMax operator is given by

-where denotes the
+where denotes the -th smallest

-value in
+value in x.

 The OWMin operator is given by